mrc-ide/hipercow-py/docs/introduction.md

 Installing collected packages: cowsay

+[notice] A new release of pip is available: 24.3.1 -> 25.0.1 [notice] To update, run: python.exe -m pip install --upgrade pip

 ```

 This can take a little while, and we're not really sure why.
+And of course a new version of pip is **always** available.

 * You will see `Waiting` followed by dots until `OK` while the provisioning task queues.
 * The next lines of text are python creating a new empty virtual environment and complaining about paths (this can be ignored)